3 Reasons Customers Mistrust Your Website

 According to WebFX, 75% of a website’s credibility comes from design which is why Uptime.com offers branded status pages that are simple, clean, and easy-to-digest status pages with your branding (logo, colors, etc.).

-You can also set up an SLA performance status page to increase accountability and include downtime, incident summaries, and performance metrics on it to keep the public informed of your metrics.
+You can also set up an SLA performance report status page to increase accountability and include downtime, incident summaries, and performance metrics on it to keep the public informed of your metrics.

 Next Steps